 Our destination in Idaho was somewhere we’d been six years previously.
 On our honeymoon we decided to make a six hour detour on the route from Montana to Washington to a tiny town called Cottonwood.
 We went two better this time – it was an eight hour detour, but worth every second.
 There’s even less in Cottonwood than there is in Lewiston – although it is a very sweet little town.
 But it is home to a dog.
 Not just any old dog, but a beagle.
 Not just any old beagle but the World’s Biggest Beagle.
 The Dog Bark Park.
 Sweet Willy – the hand-built, one bedroom bed and breakfast fashioned into the shape of a dog.
 Its as wonderful and mad as it sounds.

 In addition to being the home of Sweet Willy, Cottonwood is the home of Frances and Dennis Conklin – the creators and owners of the B&B. The whole plot is all their work and speaking to them its abundantly clear how much love they have put into their project.
 They are the kindest, most generous and welcoming hosts you could ever hope for.
 We loved shooting the breeze with them almost as much as we loved staying in their beagle hotel.
+Frances and Dennis also have their very own real life dog Sprocket, a red labrador, who is as welcoming and friendly as they are.

 The Dog Bark Park is just on the edge of Cottonwood, set back from the road but you feel like you’re right in depths of the rolling Idaho farmland.
 Once you climb the steps around Sweet Willy’s butt you go into his tummy via the front door.
 Its only three rooms – a bedroom, a bathroom and a games room in Willy’s head.
 You might think it’d be pokey inside but it isn’t, there’s plenty of room and the bathroom is actually pretty big.
 The games room is packed full of fun board games for all ages (we played Idaho-opoly – featuring the beagle as one of the properties!).
 We can honestly say we’ve never stayed anywhere quite like it.
 Literally every year we plan an America holiday and we talk about how wonderful our time in “The Dog” was.
 This time it was no less special than on our honeymoon.
 Its hard to describe how much we love this place.
 Its not just because its completely unique, its that Frances and Dennis, two such warm and friendly people, have put their heart and soul into the place and you can see it in every square centimetre of Sweet Willy.
 The homemade breakfast treats.
 The hand carved bedhead.
 Everything is made with love.
 Its genuinely perfect.
 Sorry every other B&B in the world – you cannot compete with this place!